jacksonh1/pairk/docs/user_guide.rst

 pairk.calculate_conservation
 ------------------------------

+.. autofunction:: pairk.calculate_conservation
+   :no-index:

 the main method for Step 2 is the ``pairk.calculate_conservation`` method.
 It simply takes the ``PairkAln`` object as input, along with a columnwise conservation scoring function and returns a ``PairkConservation`` object.

-.. autofunction:: pairk.calculate_conservation
-   :no-index:

 The columnwise conservation scoring function can be any function that takes a string of residues (a column of an alignment) as an input and returns a float (conservation score).
 You can use custom functions here, but pairk comes with a few built-in functions from Capra and Singh 2007 (DOI: 10.1093/bioinformatics/btm270) available in the ``pairk.pairk_conservation.capra_singh_functions`` module.
 The ``pairk.pairk_conservation.capra_singh_functions.property_entropy`` is the default function used by ``pairk.calculate_conservation``.

-.. autoclass:: pairk.pairk_conservation.capra_singh_functions
+.. automodule:: pairk.pairk_conservation.capra_singh_functions
    :members:
    :undoc-members:
    :no-index: